Lyu-04/sda_group1/README.md

 ### Use of AI
 Some parts of code were written with the help of AI, lets go through them:
-1) converting data file from .GRID to .csv.
+1) converting data file from .grib to .csv. (sqitchgribtocsv.py in data folder)

 For the regression:
 2) we haven't worked with XGBOOST and forest model for a while so helped   a little bit to code the model and to use the new libraries.